 Corey K. Brown is a case in point.

 Brown recently changed jobs.
 Having a hybrid working environment was a big part of his decision-making process.
-After having worked entirely remotely for more than 18 months at his last job, he says the leadership team decided to bring all staff back into the office.
+After working remotely for more than 18 months at his last job, he says the leadership team decided to bring all staff back into the office.

-That, he says, “was a game-changer for me and many of my coworkers.”
+That, he says, “was a game-changer for many of my coworkers and me.”

 It Was Also A Decision That Defied Logic.

-The company had been entirely in-office prior to the pandemic.
+The company had been entirely in-office before the pandemic.
 Then, like many, it was forced to send people home to work.

 During that time, says Brown, the company had “historical growth.”
 That, he says, should have proven that employees could work effectively remotely.

-It’s a move that more companies are likely to seriously consider.
-Employees have become seriously averse to on-site work requirements after getting a taste of the benefits that remote work can offer.
+It’s a move that more companies are likely to consider seriously.
+After getting a taste of the benefits of remote work, employees have become seriously averse to on-site work requirements.

 Opportunities For Employees.